Science History Institute/Dick Seltzer

 A Historic Building and Renovation

 In October 2008 CHF completed a massive renovation of the historic 1865 First National Bank building, home to the organization’s headquarters in Philadelphia.
-The renovation included conference center facilities and a new museum housing a permanent exhibition, Making Modernity, and a changing exhibitions gallery.
-The transformation of the space and the design of Making Modernity were the collaborative effort of SaylorGregg Architects, CHF’s curatorial and exhibition staff, and Ralph Appelbaum Associates, renowned designers of the National Constitution Center in Philadelphia and the U.S. Holocaust Memorial Museum in Washington, D.C.
+The renovation included conference center facilities and a new museum housing a permanent exhibition and a changing exhibitions gallery.
+The transformation of the space and the exhibition design were the collaborative effort of SaylorGregg Architects, CHF’s curatorial and exhibition staff, and Ralph Appelbaum Associates, renowned designers of the National Constitution Center in Philadelphia and the U.S. Holocaust Memorial Museum in Washington, D.C.

 The renovated facility employs ecologically sensitive Leadership in Energy and Environmental Design (LEED) principles, including new insulation, wall tile made from recycled glass, and bathroom floors made from recycled cans.